Updated by Tina Sieber in October 2017.

 Creating a flowchart might be a very easy task for some.
 And if you follow our article, you can make a gorgeous one in Microsoft Word.
 Even Excel lets you create flowcharts.
-But what if you do not want to start from scratch?
+But what if you’d rather use a flowchart template?

 These templates for Microsoft Office let you create a flowchart quickly in Word, Excel, or PowerPoint.
 Whether for a business purpose or a personal one, you will be off to a great start with these handy and easily editable options.

 If you need to document or explain a process or procedure, there is no better way than with a visual.
 Rather than explaining steps in a document, a flowchart gives a clear picture that is easy to follow.
 It can be used in most any business industry, as well as your personal life.

 In addition, it can aid in communication between groups.
 As described in the small business section of Chron.com, a Houston-based newspaper: